Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • Immunity decreases.

 Many patients have a question: how to determine blood pH at home?
-To do this, a special device is bought at the pharmacy, with the help of which a puncture is made and the required amount of blood is taken.
-This device analyzes the data using a microprocessor and outputs the result in digital form to the display.
+To do this, a special device is purchased at the pharmacy, with which a puncture is made and the required amount of blood is taken.
+This device analyzes data using a microprocessor and displays the result digitally on the display.

 PH meter for blood

-But in any case, you cannot diagnose yourself on your own, so you need to contact any medical institution in order to carry out this procedure in a special laboratory.
+But in any case, you cannot diagnose yourself, so you need to contact any medical institution in order to carry out this procedure in a special laboratory.

-The acid-base balance of the body can be abnormal depending on several factors:
+The body's acid-base balance may be abnormal depending on several factors:

 • If the city has a bad environment.